Ex-MLA among 3 held for fresh round of Manipur violence: Biren Singh

 Manipur capital Imphal witnessed a fresh round of violence and arson on Monday with a group of people setting a few houses on fire.
 On Sunday night, there was violence in one area of Imphal West district where three persons were injured when miscreants shot at them.

 Manipur chief minister N Biren Singh confirmed the developments and stressed that action has been taken against those involved.
-Three people, including a former MLA were taken into custody on Monday for their alleged involvement in violence.
-The former legislator has been identified as T Thangzalam Haokip of Henglep constituency in Churachandpur district.
+Three people, including a former MLA were taken into custody on Monday for their alleged involvement in violence..

 “On Sunday night, three persons sustained minor injuries in Imphal West district in an incident.
 Police have arrested the culprits who were involved along with the double barrel guns used,” Singh said.